-- To make Business Management students aware about the growth and importance of Logistics Business in today's scenario - 2.
-The increasing importance of business logistics makes it necessary for students of business man agent to understand logistics, its framework, and its practical utility. - 3.
-To understand the efficiency and effectiveness of inventory movement across the supply chain depends on the capability of logistics management
+- 1. To make Business Management students aware about the growth and importance of Logistics Business in today's scenario - The increasing importance of business logistics makes it necessary for students of business man agent to understand logistics, its framework, and its practicalutility.
+To understand the efficiency and effectiveness of inventory movement across the supply - To understand the efficiency and effectiveness of inventory movement across the supply chain depends on the capability of logistics management